The founders of startups and high growth companies face unique challenges. Know how Founder Shares are used to tackle some key issues.

 What are Founder Shares?

-Founder shares are a separate class of share issued to the founder(s) of a company, usually upon incorporation – in the United States Founder shares are sometimes known as Class F stock.
+Founder shares are a separate class of share issued to the founder(s) of a company, usually upon incorporation.
+This is not an ordinary setup so be sure to request it from your firm.

 Some of the more common Founder share provisions are discussed below.